AvaPL/avapl.github.io/_posts/2025-03-31-why-you-dont-need-refined-types-in-production.md

 ### Compatibility with libraries

-Another caveat is the support of libraries.
-I think it's quite obvious that not every library that we use will have support for refined types.
-For instance, [avro4s supports refined](https://github.com/sksamuel/avro4s#refined-support) but [iron doesn't support avro4s](https://github.com/Iltotore/iron/issues/215).
-Of course, I don't want to say that refined types are the culprit here.
-It's in the nature of many libraries in the ecosystem.
-However, because we're talking about types here, it's quite cumbersome to write all the boilerplate, e.g. Avro codecs, yourself when you have lots of models in your domain.
-You wouldn't have that problem if you used regular types.
-Again, we care about runtime transformations so runtime validation on regular types doesn't differ that much from refined types with bindings for other libraries.
+Another caveat is library support.
+I think it's quite obvious that not every library we use will have support for refined types.
+For example, [avro4s supports refined](https://github.com/sksamuel/avro4s#refined-support), but [iron doesn’t support avro4s](https://github.com/Iltotore/iron/issues/215).
+Of course, I’m not saying that refined types are the cause of this issue — it’s a common challenge with many libraries in the ecosystem.
+However, when dealing with types, it becomes cumbersome to write all the boilerplate, such as Avro codecs, manually, especially when you have many models in your domain.

+If you were using regular types, you wouldn’t face this problem.
+Once again, because we care about runtime transformations, the difference in runtime validation between regular types and refined types with external library bindings isn’t significant.

-Another aspect worth highlighting are how those bindings for libraries work.
-Let's look at `iron-circe` integration for decoding `RefinedUser` defined above:
+Another aspect worth highlighting is how the bindings for libraries work.
+Let's look at the `iron-circe` integration for decoding the `RefinedUser` defined above:

 [//]: # (@formatter:off)